 All registered and advanced registered suppliers must use the Procure IT Framework when entering into contracts by using either the Core& contracts or Procure IT v3.2.

 There is no head agreement for non-panel arrangements under Procure IT v3.2 of the ICT Services Scheme.

-Can approved suppliers change their nominated categories for the ICT Services Scheme?
+Can I change my nominated categories for the ICT Services Scheme?

-If I am an approved supplier on the Advanced Registered Supplier List and I want to sub-contract a portion of the work, do I have to source the sub-contractor from the ICT Services Scheme?
+If I am an advanced registered supplier and I want to subcontract a portion of the work, do I have to use a sub-contractor on the ICT Services Scheme?